nosnic/nosnic/README.md

 Skills: Python / PyTorch / Pandas / Numpy / SQL

 - 🌱 I'm currently learning about advanced techniques in Natural Language Processing (NLP)
-- 🔥 Looking for a work
+- 🔥 Looking for work

 Below are some of the projects I've worked on that you can explore.